casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 ```

 ### Step 4.
 Defining the contract entry points
-These are the functions that serves the contract's objectives.
+These are the functions that serve the contract's objectives.
 You can add meaningful names for these functions depending on the business logic it performs.
-You can start definining the entry point adding `#[no_mangle]` to preserve method names.
-The, define the variables for the entry points.
-Next, add the business logic you want to achieve using those variables and finally, add code to save the state of results and any named-keys
+You can start defining the entry point by adding `#[no_mangle]` to preserve method names.
+Then, define the variables for the entry points.
+Next, add the business logic you want to achieve using those variables, and finally, add code to save the state of results and any named-keys

 This sample entry point takes two arguments: *number_1* and *number_2*, adds those as the *result* and writes the result of calling this entry point under the URef.
 You can see type convertions to String and URef and error handling are done within the same code.